browserengineering/book/book/accessibility.md

 Custom widgets
 ==============

-Our browser now has all these cool features to help accessibility: zoom, keyboard navigation and dark mode.
+Our browser now has all these great features to help accessibility: zoom, keyboard navigation, dark mode and an accessibility tree.
 But what if the website wants to *extend* that work to new use cases not built into the browser?
 For example, what if a web developer wants to add their own different kind of input element, or a fancier kind of hyperlink?
 These kinds of *custom widgets* are very common on the web---in fact much more common than the built-in ones, because they look nicer and have extra features.

 A web developer can make a custom widget with event listeners for keyboard and mouse events, plus custom CSS to style, layout, paint and animate.
 But it